Health & disability support

 College Nurse and Doctors

-Our College Nurse is Alison Nicholls.
-She holds an ‘open’ surgery in her medical room for certain hours every weekday.
-As well as these ‘walk in’ sessions, she also organizes individual appointments.
+Our College Nurse holds an ‘open’ surgery in the medical room for certain hours every weekday.
+As well as these ‘walk in’ sessions, individual appointments are available.
 The Nurse is able to help and advise you if you are ill and can also quickly refer you to the College Doctors.

 We have a close relationship with the GPs at 28 Beaumont Street, an NHS Doctors’ Surgery a short distance from college.
 We strongly encourage you to register with this surgery when you come to Oxford to make sure you can quickly and easily access medical support if needed.
 Once a week, the College Doctors hold a clinic, with appointments solely for Hertford students, although you’re welcome to also make appointments outside of this designated time.

 The University and college provide a very high quality of support for students with disabilities including generous funding.
 At a University level, the Disability Advisory Service (DAS) plays an important role.
 They will discuss your experiences and expectations with you, review your evidence of disability, and consider your current studies – all of this helps to determine what support might be appropriate and reasonable for you while you are at Oxford.
 The DAS offer support in the following areas: